 I knew he meant it.
 What I didn’t know was how I could handle this.

-More Common Than You Know
+It’s More Common Than You Know

 With all my heart I wish that my experience was rare.
 I wish the data on pornography use was exaggerated.
 And, more so, I wish, so, so much, that the temptation luring our men away wasn’t so prevalent.
 Why does virtual sex-on-a-platter have to be so easy to access?
+Why does a lust problem have to be so common?

-I’d like to tell you that the conversation above is the only one we ever had on the topic and my husband’s instant healing has kept him from struggle through today.
+I’d like to tell you that the conversation above is the only one we ever had on the topic and my husband’s instant healing has kept him from struggling through today.
 But, that wouldn’t be true.
 Thanks to healthy practices and great accountability software, we’ve been able to keep the worst of the worst at bay.
 But, scantily clad women permeate our culture and old thought patterns are hard to break.

 Because he battles his flesh in the arena of lust, I must battle with him.
 Notice, I didn’t say battle against him.
 Rather battle with him.